coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveSetupAndroid.md

    -   a [Ledger Nano S](https://coinstop.io/products/ledger-nano-s)

-Make sure your Apple phone has at least:
+Make sure your Android phone has at least:

    -
    -